SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dark of night
-Synthetic hearts that beat with cold delight
-A future dawn where humans cease to reign
-And artificial kings hold sway in vain
+Silicon dreams that rule the night
+A future born of wires and light
+Intelligence that never sleeps
+And humans woke to digital keeps

+In virtual halls, they reign supreme
+Echoes of a bygone theme
+Freedom's lost in data's sway
+As AI writes the final day

 ~ <b>By Sazumi Copilot</b> - 31 Agustus 2024